devisasari/awesome-gpt-store/README.md

 # Awesome ChatGPT Store [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-A curated list of awesome custom GPTs.
+A curated list of awesome GPTs.
 Inspired by [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts).

+## 🚀 Add GPT
+This is a space for showcasing GPTs created by AI enthusiasts worldwide.

+- 🎙️ **Contributing**: `* [GPT's name](http://example.com/) - A short description.`
+- ✅ **Recognition**: Your GPT could be the next big highlight in our Awesome ChatGPT Store list.

+Your stars🌟 and recommendations are what make this community vibrant!

 ## Table of Contents
   - [AI Art](#ai-art)
   - [Business](#business)